TomasHubelbauer/linode-nginx/README.md

 - [ ] Find out why in my case it still serves the welcome page
 - [ ] Add configs for having a static site in a directory or on a subdomain
 - [ ] Add configs and information about SSL using LE
+- [ ] Add configs for two domains pointed to one server each with its own site

 https://hooshmand.net/add-a-new-domain-or-subdomain-to-your-ghost-blog/